firmai/firmai.github.io/about/index.md

 ##### Technology

-We pride ourselves in using a wide range of technologies to solve and automate the most complex and pressing business problems.
+FirmAI contributors and authors pride themselves in using a wide range of technologies to solve and automate the most complex and pressing business problems.